SAP license management is:

 - Establish Ownership and Governance: Form a dedicated SAP license management function.
 Assign responsibilities for monitoring license use, maintaining contracts, and making decisions.
 Establish governance forums and policies to ensure a consistent process for license-related actions is followed by everyone.

 - Know Your Entitlements: Thoroughly understand the licenses you own โ both user types and package metrics.
-Keep a reference document of your SAP contract terms.
+Keep a reference document of your SAP contract terms and conditions.
 Ensure that your SAP systems (such as USMM) are configured to reflect these terms.
 This knowledge is the foundation for compliance.

-- Optimize License Allocation Continually: Treat license assignment as dynamic.
+- Optimize License Allocation Continuously: Treat license assignment as a dynamic process.
 As roles and usage change, update user license types to match.
 Reclaim and reassign licenses when people leave.
 Downgrade users who are over-licensed and upgrade those who need more โ both actions are important.
 This optimization should be a periodic exercise backed by data.

 - Control the User Lifecycle: Integrate license considerations into user provisioning and deprovisioning.
-Ensure that new users receive the correct license type from the start (not just defaulting to expensive ones).
-Clean up inactive and duplicate accounts regularly; consider automating the process to lock or expire dormant users.
+Ensure that new users receive the correct license type from the outset (not just defaulting to the most expensive ones).
+Regularly clean up inactive and duplicate accounts; consider automating the process to lock or expire dormant user accounts.
 A well-managed user list means youโre only licensing true active users.

 - Proactively Manage Indirect Usage: Audit your systems for indirect access scenarios.
 Decide on a licensing strategy (named users vs. digital documents) for those and monitor the usage.
 If you adopt SAPโs Digital Access model, monitor document counts and stay within the purchased amounts.
 If not, be very clear on which named user licenses cover which interfaces.
 Document these decisions to show auditors.